Swiss November 30 vote: civic duty for all and an inheritance tax for the rich

 Explainer: Switzerland’s inheritance-tax initiative to save climate

 In early November the Swiss electorate would have turned down the inheritance tax.
-Only 30% of those polled were in favour of it, while 68% were against it, according to the survey by gfs.bern mentioned above.
-2% said they were still undecided.
+Only 30% of those polled were in favour of it, while 68% were against it, according to the survey by gfs.bern mentioned above; 2% said they were still undecided.

 The initiative also has low support from politicians.
 The government and parliament both reject it.
 Among the eight biggest parties only the Social Democrats and the Greens support it.